Skip to content

 I would say the biggest lesson I learned would be to stay focused but, at the same time, to ensure you still interact with the people learning around you.
 Although I feel the one-on-one mentorship was great for my personal learning, I wish I had been a bit more social in the Slack community and used my time at CG Spectrum to build more connections with my fellow students.

-Tell us about Forgotten Crypts, your final project for the Advanced 3D Modeling Course.
+Tell us about Forgotten Crypts, your final project for the 3D Modeling Specialization Course

 Exploration of Forgotten Crypts, the 3D world built by Marcus